-However, if they absolutely refuse to negotiate and you have no agreement in place to force the removal, you might have to face a tough decision: parting ways with the company or learning to work with the individual regardless of your concerns.
+If they absolutely refuse to negotiate and you have no agreement in place to force the removal, you might have to face a tough decision: parting ways with the company or learning to work with the individual regardless of your concerns.

 5. Create a non-compete agreement.

-If you're successful in removing your shareholder, continue to proceed with caution.
+If you're successful in removing your shareholder, proceed with caution.
 Because the process is often rocky, you want to impose a non-compete agreement on your departing shareholder.
 This will ensure they do not start or enter a business that directly competes with your organization for a set number of days after leaving.

 According to Lankford Law Firm, although it may be somewhat difficult, removing a majority shareholder is possible – for instance, if they have violated the original terms of the shareholders' agreement of the company's bylaws.